guegueng/futureDocs/installation.markdown

 $
 ```
 ### Step 9: Add a Consortium
-The `ccplus:add_consortium` command script prompts for inputs and create the new consortium. **Note:** The "database key" is used to create a consortium-specific database named "ccplus_< database-key-value >".
+The `ccplus:add_consortium` command script prompts for inputs and creates the new consortium. **Note:** The "database key" is used to create a consortium-specific database named "ccplus_< database-key-value >".
 ```bash
 $ php artisan ccplus:addconsortium
   New consortium name?: